Vimperk

 Vimperk ([ˈvɪmpɛrk]; Winterberg) is a town in Prachatice District in the South Bohemian Region of the Czech Republic.
 It has about 7,300 inhabitants.
-The town centre is well preserved and is protected by law as an urban monument zone.
+The historic town centre is well preserved and is protected as an urban monument zone.

 Historically Vimperk has been known as an important regional trade centre, being located on the Golden Trail from Passau to Prachatice.
 Vimperk is also renowned for its glass-making and printing traditions.

-Administrative parts
+Administrative division

-Vimperk is made up of three town parts and 19 villages:
+Vimperk consists of 22 municipal parts (in brackets population according to the 2021 census):